 Ultrasounds can give us a lot of information about what is going on with baby, but when it comes to predicting their weight, they are not the gold standard for accuracy.
 The more ya know!

-Shoulder Dystocia is the name for when a baby’s shoulders get stuck during delivery.
+Shoulder Dystocia is the name for when a baby’s shoulders get stuck under the pubic bone during delivery.
 There are two main concerns with this: 1) The risk of baby losing oxygen if their body doesn’t follow their head out in a timely manner and 2) there is a risk of permanent nerve damage in the shoulders if they get stuck.

 Now Mama, these are certainly risks to consider, but it’s important to look at the numbers to put things in perspective.
 The data tells us that anywhere from 7-15% of all babies have a difficult time squeezing their little shoulders out, without any serious consequence.